Julienv28/Cub3d/README.md

 ## What is RayCasting ?

+First, let's go on definitions.
+RayCastinng is a calculation technique applied on pictures for 3D rendering ((Wikipedia)[https://fr.wikipedia.org/wiki/Raycasting] defines it better).

 ## Sources Used for this project
 - 42 Subject
 - The original Game : http://users.atw.hu/wolf3d/